guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-6.md

 <hr/>

 We had deliberated a lot about what we wanted to do.
 There was the obvious choice of staying here and seeing the beaches of Cozumel.
 Perhaps doing some more dives.
-But we were really not clicking with us.
+But these were really not clicking with us.
 The high expenses at the end of the trip was making us overthink.
 Plus our hearts were elsewhere.
 So we thought that rather than do checklist stuff, we should spend the remaining few days of our time in Mexico in the way that we had liked best :smile: